animal-locator-drone/captain/README.md

       1. You will need to rerun this in each new terminal unless you automate with VScode
 5. Install dependencies with pip
    1. `pip install -r requirements.txt`
+6. Edit your config file if necessay `config.ini`

 ### Running

 1. Activate the venv (see Prerequisites 4.2)
-2. Run the web server with auto reload
+2. Run the web server
-   1. `uvicorn main:app --reload`
+   1. `python main.py`

 ## Contributing